asaakyan/V-FLUTE/README.md

 # Evaluation

 See the eval folder for scripts to compute F1@ExplanationScore and and run inference on the test set.
-The test set will not be released on GitHub, only on HuggingFace.

 # Citation